wiktorszczepanik/small-prime-and-semiprime-dataset/README.md

 # Small Prime And Semiprime Dataset

 This repository contains three command-line programs designed for generating and working with prime and semiprime numbers.
-The primary goal of this project was to practice C language and create a tool for participating in CTF's challenges that involve cryptography.
+The primary goal of this project was to practice **C** language and create a tool for participating in CTF's challenges that involve cryptography.

 ## Programs

 1. **Prime Number Generator**
    - Command structure: `./prime-number-generator {1-32} {output_file}`
-   - Description: Generates prime numbers up to the specified limit (1-32) and saves them to a binary file of your choice.
+   - Description: Generates prime numbers up to the specified bit limit (1-32) and saves them to a binary file of your choice.

 2. **Semiprime Number Generator**
    - Command structure: `./semiprime-number-generator {input_file} {output_file}`
    - Description: Takes a binary file containing prime numbers as input and generates semiprime numbers, saving them to a binary file of your choice.

 3. **Find by Semiprime**
-   - Command structure: `./find-by-semiprime {file.bin} {semiprime_value}`
+   - Command structure: `./find-by-semiprime {input_file} {semiprime_value}`
-   - Description: Searches for the components of the specified semiprime (e.g., 314) in the provided binary file.
+   - Description: Searches for the components of the specified semiprime (e.g. 314) in the provided binary file.

 ## Compilation